elegantapp/pwa-workshop-angular-firebase/README.md

 ## Good to go 🎯

-Now you can continue to Step 7 -> [Add data group for conference data]([Extend NGSW](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/step-7/README.md)).
+Now you can continue to Step 7 -> [Extend NGSW](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/step-7/README.md).